Division of Archives & Records Service

 Home / Records Management / Records Officer Data

 Records Access I, will consider records classification, records sharing, handling GRAMA requests, and the appeals process.
 This training is very similar to the online training required for appointed records officers.
-The certification exam will not be administered during the in-person training.
+The certification exam is not administered during the in-person training.